Skip to main content

 Exfin provides access to expat tax advice and information for Australians considering an overseas assignment, those who have already tax non-resident, future migrants and visitors on work visas regarding the Australian tax system.
 Prompt access to professional tax advice is available through our Inquiry form at the bottom of this page.

-While Australian tax residents are taxed on their "worldwide income" at a maximum current taxable rate of 45%, (plus a medicare levy of 2% and, where applicable, a medicare levy surcharge) when they become non-resident for tax purposes they become liable only for tax on Australian sourced income - an approach which differs from that of some other countries such as the US.
+While Australian tax residents are taxed on their "worldwide income" at a maximum current taxable rate of 45%, (plus a medicare levy of 2% and, where applicable, a medicare levy surcharge) when they become non-resident for tax purposes they become liable only for tax on Australian sourced income - an approach which differs from that of some other countries, such as the US.

-The Importance of Establishing your Tax residency status
+The Importance of Establishing your Tax Residency status

 It will normally be crucial for Australian expatriates to clearly determine their tax residency status before departing and returning to Australia and we provide some discussion of the various tests used to determine an individual's residency status.